Tree-based Learning for High-Fidelity Prediction of Chaos: Introduction

+Recent advances in machine learning techniques have enabled the prediction of the temporal evolution of chaotic systems in entirely data-driven settings, without requiring prior knowledge of the governing equations \cite{pathak2018model,gauthier2021next,Wu2024}.
+These \emph{model-free} approaches represent a significant breakthrough in modeling and analyzing complex systems and have transformative implications for various fields of science and technology \cite{pathak2018model,jaeger2004harnessing,gauthier2021next,Wu2024,Zhai2023}.
 Deep learning techniques such as Recurrent Neural Networks (RNN) and, more specifically, Long Short-Term Memory (LSTM) provide substantial performance in forecasting chaotic systems, likely due to their ability to capture fading short-term memory \cite{rumelhart1986learning,elsworth2020time,hochreiter1997long,jaeger2004harnessing,maass2002real}.
-However, RNN and LSTM are both computationally expensive models, and they also require both the tuning of hyperparameters and a significant size of training data in order to provide accurate forecasts.
-Reservoir Computing (RC) lessens computational expense and eliminates the need for large training data sets by randomizing the recurrent pool of nodes inside an RNN (called the reservoir), which reduces training to a linear optimization problem \cite{jaeger2004harnessing, maass2002real}.
-Despite the improvements to RNN and LSTM by RC, it still requires tuning numerous hyperparameters, including reservoir size, connectivity, and randomization rules.
+However, RNN and LSTM are computationally expensive models, and require both the tuning of hyperparameters and a significant amount of training data to provide accurate forecasts.
+Reservoir computing (RC) reduces computational expense and eliminates the need for large training data sets by randomizing the recurrent pool of nodes within an RNN (called the reservoir), which reduces training to a linear optimization problem \cite{jaeger2004harnessing, maass2002real}.
+Despite RC's improvements to RNN and LSTM, the broader acceptance of these model-free approaches remains challenging, since their real-world implementation requires tuning many hyperparameters.
+This computationally intensive process also introduces subjective choices in modeling.